grahamstark/referendums/bes/docs/brexit_vs_indie.md

 Nationalists much more likely to vote 'Remain'.
 "Leave" rises steadily with age.
 The more open minded you are, the less likely to vote "Leave".
 The regional effects are interesting: , once we've controlled for the other factors, there is no real evidence of a distinct "London effect" for Remain, or a North East of England effect for Leave [^FNLON].
-But there *are* a Scottish and Welsh effect (for Remain).
+But there *are* pro-Remain Scottish and Welsh effects - although Wales voted for Brexit, in this model the Leave vote was *lower* than you'd expect given incomes, education and age.

-Column (3) runs the same analysis for Scotland only.
-For Scottish voters, you see some of the patterns of the UK-Wide Brexit vote coming though, notably the negative effects education, income, and age, and political affilliatons are similar, but other things (openness, gender) that mattered GB-wide were not significant in Scotland.
+Column (3) runs the same analysis for Scottish voters only.
+Here, you see some of the patterns of the UK-Wide Brexit vote coming though, notably the negative effects education, income, and age, and political affilliatons are similar, but other things (openness, gender) that mattered GB-wide were not significant in Scotland.

 It's customary to end notes like this with "more research is required".
 And it is: there are certainly many things that could be done better, or at least differently.
 If anyone is interested in taking this on, [most of what you'll need is